laerciom1/Splitz/README.md

 I made it with the best experience for me in mind, I'll add some gifs here in the future (:

 ### Next steps:
-- [ ] Indicator to selected group
 - [ ] Indicator to how much is left until 100% when editing percentages manually
-- [ ] Smart loading of data for expenses list screen

 ### Refactors
 - [ ] Review on model classes